Rosmarinus officinalis L.

 Rosemary adds a delightful flavor to cuisine all across the world.
 The younger leaves are preferred for a sweeter flavor, standing up well to cooking, even at high temperatures.
 The smell of rosemary is piney and fresh; familiar but also distinctive.
 It is baked into breads and crackers, and is classically used as a rub for pork and lamb.

-Rosemary leaves and essential oil are used in herbal medicine.
+Rosemary leaves are often used in herbal medicine for their beneficial properties, including supporting cognitive function*.
 Food manufacturers add rosemary to meats and sauces as an antioxidant and stabilizer.
 The herb is also used to make liqueurs, such as Benedictine and Danziger Goldwasser.